stat545ubc-2024/assignment-b3-zhichun-qi/README.md

 ## Installation and Running Locally

 To run this app locally, users need to 1.
 Clone this repository; 2.
-Open the R project and install the required packages: `shiny`,`DT`, and `datateachr`; 3.
+Open the R project and install the required packages: `shiny`,`DT`, `datateachr`, and `tidyverse`; 3.
 Run the app.